 For more information about VPNs in general, please visit our extensive VPN article: VPN explained.

 Getting Around Geographic Restrictions with Your Smart TV

 With a VPN for your Smart TV, you’ll finally be able to watch all movies and shows that would otherwise be unavailable to you due to your location.
 This comes with a couple of useful advantages, such as the ability to access Netflix US and BBC iPlayer from anywhere in the world.
 Here are a couple of examples of services that use geographical restrictions on their content, which can be circumvented with a VPN.

 Get access to the BBC iPlayer outside of the United Kingdom

 Series from the UK are becoming more and more popular worldwide.
 Many of these are broadcast on the BBC.
-The BBC iPlayer allows users to watch this content online either live or on demand.
-Unfortunately due to rights issues, the BBC iPlayer can normally only be accessed from within the United Kingdom.
+The BBC iPlayer allows users to watch this content online either live or on-demand.
+Unfortunately, due to rights issues, the BBC iPlayer can normally only be accessed from within the United Kingdom.
 Luckily, it’s quite easy to get around these restrictions with, you guessed it, a VPN.
-Simply choose a server location in the United Kingdom (such as London or Manchester) and you’ll get access to the BBC iPlayer – no matter where you are.
+Simply choose a server located in the United Kingdom (such as London or Manchester) and you’ll get access to the BBC iPlayer – no matter where you are.